SAP-samples/cloud-mdk-samples/Showcase_Apps/NativeScriptViewExtensionApp/README.md

 ## Setup Instructions

 No additional steps required.
-The content of [NativeScriptViewExtensionApp/](NativeScriptViewExtensionApp/) folder can be used as is to run the application.
+The content of [NativeScriptViewExtensionApp](NativeScriptViewExtensionApp/) folder can be used as is to run the application.

 ## Screenshots

+> The `Current Value` in the UI is a normal MDK Simple Property field and only the slider is the NativeScript Extension.

 ### iOS client